shayan-shm/BWT-RLE-Huffman-Compressor/README.md

 - Step-by-step algorithm execution
 - Interactive Huffman tree display with zoom and pan
 - Copy and selection support in visualization panel
+- NEW: Direct step navigation
+- NEW: Fixed font size for better readability
+- NEW: Automatic text wrapping
+- NEW: Smooth scrolling

 ### Text Handling
 - Unicode support